What happens when the primary power source goes off?

-- Secondly, ensure that the normal and emergency sources of power should be there.
+- Secondly, ensure that the normal and emergency power sources should be there.

-- Finally, make sure that the emergency sources of power should be in working condition.
+- Finally, ensure that the emergency power sources should be in working condition.

 Follow these steps for electrical operation transfer testing of an ATS and standby generator

-- Now, turn and hold the transfer control switch in a clockwise direction to the transfer test.
+- Now, turn and hold the transfer control switch clockwise to the transfer test.
 The delay to the engine start timer begins its cycle.
 This cycle will take 15 seconds until the engine starts and runs.
-When the cycle completes itself, the “engine start contacts” close and it starts the generator.
+When the cycle completes itself, the “engine start contacts” close, and it starts the generator.
 With this, the emergency power source lights will turn on.

 - This triggers a 2B time delay, and after this, the transfer switch will work in an emergency position.
 As a result, the transfer switch connected to the emergency light or the S2 position LED turns on.
 Along with this, the transfer switch connected to normal will turn off.

-- After the feature 3A time delay, the transfer switch will go back to the normal position.
+- After the feature 3A time delay, the transfer switch will return to the normal position.

-- To re-transfer at once, turn the transfer control switch in an anti-clockwise direction to retransfer delay bypass.
-As a result, the transfer switch connected to normal will turn on and the transfer switch connected to emergency or the S2 position LED will go off.
-Now, turn the isolation handle in a clockwise direction to the connected position.
+- To retransfer immediately, turn the transfer control switch in an anti-clockwise direction to retransfer delay bypass.
+As a result, the transfer switch connected to normal will turn on, and the transfer switch connected to emergency or the S2 position LED will go off.
+Now, turn the isolation handle clockwise to the connected position.

 - It is important to give a minimum 5-minute delay for the unloaded running of the generator.
 Let the engine cool down during this time.